 What?
 Here it says heaven cannot contain God.
 So how could this refer to his dwelling place?
 It can’t.
 In the first instance (verse 30) it was speaking of God’s dwelling place, the spiritual heavens.
 But in this instance, it is talking about the physical heavens or universe, with its stars, galaxies, etc., which God created and is mentioned in Genesis 1:1.
 Yes, God is larger than our physical universe, and lives outside that realm.
 What “image” does this description bring to your mind?

 OK.
 So far we have “In the beginning…” It continues “God created…”.
 These are two decisive words.
 “God” and “created”.
 Why at Genesis 1:26 did it say “Let us MAKE man in our image…?
 It’s an entirely different Hebrew word.
 We’ll get to that in just a moment.
 When Jesus worked alongside his father, he was indeed a “master worker”.
 This activity is described figuratively in Proverbs 8:22-31.
 So what can we say?
-That God alone created the starting materials and, together with Jesus, they then made everything in existence.
+That God alone created the starting materials but it was together with Jesus they made everything in existence.

 God CreatedLet’s get back to those two words, “God created…”.
 As you read your Bible, you likely have a concept of God is like in your mind.
 Yet, some believe the word “God” is a name, but it is a description, a categorization, a title if you will.
 It apparently means “Mighty One.”
 It is closely associated with worship.
 The Bible says there are “many gods.”
 So who is this Creator God?
 In the King James Authorized Version, it gives his name in four places: Exodus 6:3, Isaiah 12:2, Isaiah 26:4, and Psalm 83:18.